bobheadxi/bobheadxi.github.io/_posts/2019-8-4-on-giving-up.md

 I should have been putting my efforts into things like that.
-But giving up doesn't mean undoing everything you've achieved - it's a bit of a *reprioritization*, maybe temporary and maybe not, that takes the things you've learned and accomplished to make your next endeavor more successful.
+But giving up doesn't mean undoing everything you've achieved - it's a bit of a *reprioritization*, maybe temporary and maybe not, that takes the things you've learned and accomplished to make your next endeavour more successful.
 I've grown and learned so much during [my time with Launch Pad](https://bobheadxi.dev/tags/#launch-pad) and my [work on *Timelines*](https://bobheadxi.dev/timelines-recap/) for example (and in hindsight [every project I've worked on](https://bobheadxi.dev/open-source/))